substrate-system/web-component/README.md

 ## Example

 ### Create a component
-Use the factory function to create a new web componenet:
+Use the factory function to create a new web component.

 ```js
 import { WebComponent } from '@substrate-system/web-component'